amintos/akira/documentation/done/reference.rst

 The method determines how the proxy communicates with the object referenced by the reference `(rst)
 <LocalObjectDatabase.rst>`__ `(html)
 <LocalObjectDatabase.html>`__.
-Such an ReferenceProxy can be created by *reference.reference(object, method)*.
+Such a ReferenceProxy can be created by *reference.reference(object, method)*.
 *method* is currently one of *sync()*, *async()*, *send()*, *callback()*

 See the examples of communication below.